First two photos by David CurleighPress photos

 In 2023–24, he will conduct the Orchestre National de Montpellier in a project by the Palazetto Bru Zane at the Théâtre des Champs-Élysées, the Orchestre National de Lille for an album recording for the Alpha label, the Orchestre Symphonique de Montréal, Les Violons du Roy at the Festival international du Domaine Forget, the National Arts Centre Orchestra, the Kitchener-Waterloo Symphony, the Hamilton Philharmonic, the San Antonio Philharmonic, the Ottawa Symphony Orchestra, and the Manitoba Chamber Orchestra.
 He will also assume the musical direction during the creation of the new opera by Julien Bilodeau and Michel-Marc Bouchard, La Reine-garçon at the Opéra de Montréal; and will take the helm for the production of Lucie de Lammermoor at the Opéra of Quebec.

-Jean-Marie Zeitouni will conduct The Orchestra Now on September 30, 2023.
+Jean-Marie Zeitouni conducted The Orchestra Now on September 30, 2023.